techreturners/introduction-to-test-doubles-java/README.md

 ## Pre-Requisites

-- Java SE Development Kit 15
+- Java SE Development Kit 15 (The Maven pom.xml specifies version 15, but the code should work against version 11 upwards).
 - Maven

 ## How to Get Started

-1. Fork this repo
+1. Fork this repo to your Github and then clone the forked version of this repo
-2. Work through the activities in the activities folder starting with [Activity 1](/activities/activity_1.md).
+2. Work through the activities in the activities folder starting with [Activity 1](./activities/activity_1.md).

 ### Running the Unit Tests